 Sympathetic Ink: The Personal, Professional, and Everything in Between

 Mimi V. Chapman, MSW, Ph.D.
-I'm a professor at UNC Chapel Hill and currently Chair of the Faculty.
-In this space, I share perspectives, personal and professional.
+I'm a professor at UNC Chapel Hill.
+The perspectives here are both personal and professional.
 All opinions are my own.

 For our campus, this moment is a reckoning, a time to face the difficult realities that echo through our buildings, bubble up on our quadrangles, and that have remained hidden for far too long.